liujingbreak/require-injector/README.md

 	##### Parameters
 	- `filePath`: file path
 	- `code`: content of file
-	- `ast`: optional, if you have already parsed code to[esrima](https://www.npmjs.com/package/esprima) AST tree with `{range: true}` option, pass it to this function which helps to speed up process by ski parsing code one more time.
+	- `ast`: optional, if you have already parsed code to[esrima](https://www.npmjs.com/package/esprima) AST tree with `{range: true}` option, pass it to this function which helps to speed up process by skip parsing again.

+	_returns_ replaced source code, if there is no injectable `require()`, same source code will be returned.

 - #### cleanup()<a name="api9"></a>
     Remove all packages and directories set by `.fromDir()` and `.fromPackage()`, also release `Module.prototype.require()`, injection will stop working.